immunant/ibresolver/README.md

 $ /path/to/qemu -plugin ./libibresolver.so,arg="$CALLSITES_TXT",arg="$OUTPUT_CSV" $BINARY
 ```

 Note that the argument to the `-plugin` flag is a comma-separated list with no spaces and the plugin must be a path (i.e. QEMU won't accept just `libibresolver.so`).
-Running the QEMU on non-native binaries may require passing in the `-L` flag (e.g. `/path/to/qemu-arm -L /usr/arm-linux-gnueabihf/ -plugin ...`).
+Running QEMU on non-native binaries may require passing in the `-L` flag (e.g. `/path/to/qemu-arm -L /usr/arm-linux-gnueabihf/ -plugin ...`).

 # Data formats
 The list of callsites given as an input should have one address per line in hexdecimal prefixed by "0x".
 Only indirect calls originating in the binary passed to QEMU are currently supported.
 See the [arm32 test input](tests/arm32/fn_ptr.elf.txt) for an example.

-The output is a csv with the address of the callsite in the binary in the first column, the address the indirect branch resolved to given as an offset into the corresponding ELF image in the second column and the name of the destination ELF image in the final column.
+The output is a csv with the address of the callsite in the first column, the address the indirect branch resolved to (given as an offset into the corresponding ELF image) in the second column and the name of the destination ELF image in the final column.
 Note that "binary" refers to the program passed to QEMU and "interpreter" refers to the system's ELF interpreter (typically `/lib64/ld-linux-x86-64.so.2`, `/lib/ld-linux-armhf.so.3` or similar).
 See the [arm32 test output](tests/arm32/fn_ptr.csv) for an example of the output.

 # Supported architectures